Driving on this Long Island roadway is exceptionally risky.

 Even before the recent fatal accident, some residents pleaded for safety measures.
 Babylon Town Supervisor Rich Schaffer forwarded a letter from a resident to county transportation officials and legislators calling for changes to Great East Neck Road 47 days before the crash that killed Goot and Trezza, according to town email records.

 In the weeks since that crash, the county announced plans to install more signage and rumble strips, and to study other potential changes.
-The county said it also has requested Suffolk police to increase enforcement in the area.
+The county said it also has asked Suffolk police to increase enforcement in the area.

 But some residents say the county’s efforts are too little, too late.

-"They're just putting a little bit of a Band-Aid on a bullet hole," said Michael Rosenberger, a local parent and leader of the letter-writing effort of the changes — some of which, like the rumble strips, were completed earlier this month.
+"They're just putting a little bit of a Band-Aid on a bullet hole," said Michael Rosenberger, a local parent and leader of the letter-writing effort, of the changes — some of which, like the rumble strips, were completed earlier this month.

 Newsday spoke with traffic experts and community members who identified speeding as a major problem, and said speeders need to be deterred with more physical changes that force them to slow down.
 They favored a variety of additional measures to make the corridor safer — from speed cameras to road medians, new signals and crosswalks.